udaysingh21/Volunteer-Resource-Management-System/README.md

 1. Clone with submodules
 2. Make changes inside the microservice repo folder
 3. Open pull requests in that microservice's repo
+4. Sign our [Contributor License Agreement (CLA)]([CLA.md](https://cla-assistant.io/udaysingh21/Volunteer-Resource-Management-System)).All contributors must sign the CLA before pull requests can be merged.
+You'll be guided through this automatically when you open your first PR.
-4. After merge, update the submodule pointer in VRMS
+5. After merge, update the submodule pointer in VRMS

 See [CONTRIBUTING.md](CONTRIBUTING.md) for the full workflow.